 - Need to adjust class schedule due to medical issues

 Medical documentation is required to request special housing placement.
 Special housing placements are granted based only on medically-documented need.
 No request can be considered for any circumstances beyond documented medical needs.
-All Documents should be submitted to the Student Disabilities Services Office (SDS).
+All Documents should be submitted to the Student Disabilities Services office.
 The request will be evaluated and approval or denial will be communicated directly to the student.
 The types of accommodations provided are dependent on the impact of the student’s disability.
-Find more detailed information on the Housing Accommodation Process for students with disabilities on the Community Living page.
+Find more detailed information on the Housing Accommodation Process for students with disabilities on the Community Living website.

 Hopkins Dining actively strives to accommodate most dietary preferences, allergies and medical requirements.
-Each of these needs is very individualized and as a result we request that if you have a requirement that you contact us to set up a time to meet the Director of Dining and Bon Appetit Staff.
-Find more details on the Community Living page.
+Each of these needs is very individualized and as a result, we request that if you have a requirement that you contact us to set up a time to meet the Director of Dining and Bon Appetit Staff.
+Find more details on the Dining Programs website.

 Some students may be eligible for a foreign language or math substitution.
 Neither of these are automatic because a student is registered with SDS or because they had this accommodation in high school.